georgewalkley/georgewalkley.github.io/index.md

 ---
 Welcome to my website.
 I am an independent strategy consultant based in Wiltshire, UK.

 After nearly twenty five years in the publishing industry, including senior executive roles in strategy, digital transformation and innovation, I now work on a freelance basis for clients in the creative, media and publishing sectors.
-I deliver consultancy projects that make sense of the content and technology landscape, and underpin growth in turnover and profit.

 Recent projects include:
 * Advising UK audio startup <a href="https://www.xigxag.co.uk">Xigxag</a> on commercial strategy and publisher relations